AndrewFatula/simple-machine-learning/README.md

 # simple-machine-learning

-I hode this repository will be helpful for those who started learning data science and machine learning.
+I hope this repository will be helpful for those who started learning data science and machine learning.

 ##############
-IN this repository you can find writted from scratch basic machine learning algorithms.
+IN this repository you can find written from scratch basic machine learning algorithms.
 ##############